GuinaF2/Game-Review-Page/README.md

 ## Game Review Page
-This project is a static website developed using HTML and CSS, designed to showcase a game review page.
+This project is a static website developed using **HTML** and **CSS**, designed to showcase a game review page.
 It serves as a demonstration of front-end development skills, focusing on layout design and responsive styling.​

-##Project Structure
+## Project Structure
 - `index.html`: The main HTML file containing the structure of the webpage.

 - `style.css`: The CSS file responsible for styling the HTML elements.

 - `README.md`: This file, providing an overview of the project.​

-##Features
+## Features
 - Responsive design suitable for various screen sizes.

 - Clean and organized code structure.

 - Demonstrates proficiency in HTML and CSS.​

-##Getting Started
+## Getting Started
 To view the project locally:

 1. Clone the repository:​